-The American Antitrust Institute (AAI) will present Senator Amy Klobuchar with the 2018 Alfred E. Kahn Award for Antitrust Achievement at AAI’s 19th Annual Conference on June 21.
+The American Antitrust Institute (AAI) presented Senator Amy Klobuchar with the 2018 Alfred E. Kahn Award for Antitrust Achievement at AAI’s 19th Annual Conference today.
 Senator Klobuchar is the Ranking Member on the Senate Subcommittee on Antitrust, Competition Policy and Consumer Rights.

 “AAI is honored to present Senator Klobuchar with the 2018 Antitrust Achievement Award,” said AAI’s President Diana Moss.
 “The importance of antitrust enforcement has ascended in recent years, stimulating a national debate over its role in promoting competition, economic growth, and the welfare of consumers and workers.
 Senator Klobuchar’s initiatives support and invigorate antitrust, reaffirming the legacy of this important award.”